 We appreciate the trust you place in us to care for your pets and have a safe environment for everyone, clients and staff.
 We are thankful we are able to be open during these tumultuous times.

 The state has relaxed the guidelines for us to resume doing elective procedures like vaccinations, dental cleanings, simple nails trims, spays and neuters.
-However they are not relaxing the physical distancing guidelines, mask use or limited use of PPE which will keep us continuing curbside service through at least Phase 2 and even Phase 3.
+However, with the physical distancing guidelines, mask use, limited use of PPE and high COVID-19 positive numbers, this will keep us continuing curbside service through at least Phase 3.

 Your pets’ health and well-being is our number one priority.
 When we open the building to clients we will have to shift at least a third of the time we spend on pet care and life saving treatments to cleaning protocols mandated by the CDC and OSHA for COVID-19 to try to keep clients and staff safe.
 Currently, the AVMA and VHMA do not recommend cutting patient appointment numbers and time with pets to clean for human contact, another reason they recommend continued curbside service .